 Cytoreduction

-Cytoreduction is the highest-complexity form of abdominal-pelvic surgery, used when endometriosis is extensive and acting like an invasive pan-abdominopelvic process, clear cell cancer degeneration has occurred, or coexisting ovarian cancer is encountered, usually with anatomy almost unrecognizably distorted.
+Cytoreduction is the highest-complexity form of abdominal-pelvic surgery, usually reserved for ovarian and intestinal malignancies.
+However it can be used when endometriosis is extensive and acting like an invasive pan-abdominopelvic process (aggressive but not yet cancer) or clear cell cancer endometriosis degeneration has occurred or coexisting ovarian cancer is encountered, usually with anatomy almost unrecognizably distorted.
+At this point a cancer surgeon level of expertise is absolutely required.
 The goal shifts in most of these cases beyond improving quality of life to preserving life itself.
 Such is the crossover to malignant behavior that is very uncommon but a definite consequence of family history, genetic anomalies or just chance occurrence, especially in women over forty.

 Overview